faasm/faasm/README.md

 ### Offset state

 `FaasmMemory` also exposes the `readStateOffset` and `writeStateOffset` functions, which allow reading and writing subsections of byte arrays stored against keys in the key-value store.

 For example, if I have an array of 100 bytes stored in memory, I can read bytes 15-20, then update them separately.

 This can be useful for implementing distributed iterative algorithms.

-### Counter example
+### State example

-An example implementing a counter can be found in `examples/increment.cpp`.
+An example implementing a simple counter can be found in `examples/increment.cpp`.
 It can be called with:

 ```
 curl http://localhost:8001/f/demo/increment/ -X POST
 ```

-On successive calls this will return something like:
+On successive calls this will add 1 to a value stored in shared state, returning something like:

 ```
 Counter: 1